vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+= 1.66.1 =
-[ Bug Fix ]Fixed a bug in version 1.66.0 where the slider width did not match the content width in certain themes.
+[ Bug Fix ][ Slider ] Fixed a bug in version 1.66.0 where the slider width did not match the content width in certain themes.

 = 1.66.0 =
 [ Specification Change ] Change VK Component Posts Horizontal col class ( Update VK Component 1.6.0 / Discontinued the use of Bootstrap's Grid system )